akgunduz/dicon/README.md

 	cmake --build . --target dicon
 ```

 #### Locating Target Files

-Demo Application is in alpha stage therefore most of the target application file locations are prefixed (will be changed in the future :)) Currently all target files are located in directories based on their components; ie Collectors read the target files from ***Collector/Job_X*** directories and Nodes creates the files to be processed under the Node directory.
+Application gets the target job files as a single compressed zip file through Web UI and extracts on the server.
+As soon as operator triggers the process command via any Collector, system parse the job file and starts the distributed execution process across the node devices.

 ### Workflow

 The workflow of the whole process starts at computers running collectors and finishes at the nodes depicted as follows;

 1. Distributor sends **Wakeup** broadcast to the network, and keeps it on with specific intervals to dynamically add and remove nodes from the system.
 2. All the nodes and collectors get wakeup message, response to distributor with **Alive** messages.
 3. Distributor marks the all nodes that get response as **Available**.
 If it does not get a response from a previously marked node for a specific amount of time, it is removed from the system.
 4. Users define the applications/subtasks to the system with the user interface provided by collectors and trig the whole process.

-5. Collector sends a **Time** message to the distributor to keep track of time for statistical purposes.

-6. Collector picks a rule from the rule set to be processed and  sends a **Node** message to distributor to request a available node.
+5. Collector picks a rule from the rule set to be processed and  sends a **Node** message to distributor to request a available node.

-7. Distributor gets the node message from the collector and search for a available node in the node list.
-If found, it marks the node with **pre-busy** and sends the address of the node to the collector with **Node** message.
-At the same time it starts a timer, waits for **Busy** message from the node.
+6. Distributor gets the node message from the collector and search for available nodes in the node list.
+If found, it marks the nodes with **pre-busy** and sends the address of the nodes to the collector with **Node** message.
+Then it, waits for **Busy** message from the node.
 If not found, it sends a **Node** message to collector with no available node info.

-8. Collector gets the node message from distributor, if there is no available node then it waits in message waiting state.
-If there is, then it analyzes the rule and sends it to the node  with **Rule** message
+7. Collector gets the node message from distributor, if there is no available node then it waits in message waiting state.
+If there is, then it analyzes the rule and sends it to the nodes  with **Process** message

-9. Node gets the rule message and immediately sends a **Busy** message to distributor to inform the distributor about its state.
-Then it parse the rule information and extracts all dependencies.
+8. Node gets the **Process** message and immediately sends a **Busy** message to distributor to inform the distributor about its state.
+9. Distributor sends **Process** message to Node to start the process.
+10. Node parse the rule information and extracts all dependencies.
 If dependencies includes files then it searches for this files in its file system.
-It evaluates the founded files' MD5 values and send them to the collector with **MD5** message.

-10. Distributor gets the busy message, increase the usage count of that node by one, marks the node as busy, cancels the busy node timer and re-sorts the node list by their usage counts.
-If it not gets the busy message for a specific amount of time, it removes the node from the list, decrease the backup node count by one, repeats the step **7**.
+If any of them is not found, it sends a **Info** message to Collector to request these missing files.

-11. Collector gets the MD5 message and compares the MD5 list comes with the message with the ones in the rule file.
-If matches found they are marked as **not send** and at the end it sends a **file** message to the node with file blobs marked as **send** and repeats the process from step **6** until any rule does not remain in the rule set.
+11. Collector gets the **Info** message and checks the file informations with the ones in the rule file.
+If found, it sends them back to Node with **Binary** message.

-12. Node gets the file message, and place the files to the appropriate directories as depicted in the rule file.
-Then runs the executables listed in the rule file one by one via shell of the host OS and wait their finish.
-At last it sends a **Ready** message to the distributor.
+12. Node gets the **Binary** message, and place the files to the appropriate directories as depicted in the rule file.
+Then runs the process executable listed in the rule file via shell of the host OS and wait its finish.
+Then it sends the generated output files to Collector with **Binary** message.

-13. Distributor gets the ready message and marks the node as available and updates the backup count if necessary.
+13. Collector gets the **Binary**  message and sends back **Ready** message to Node.
+14. Node sends **Ready** message to Distributor and makes its state back to IDLE.
+15. Meanwhile, Collector updates the job dependencies and retrigger the whole cycle with the remaining processes.

 ![alt text](docs/workflow.png)